Fredo68usa/portfolio/index.md

-# list of Files in my portfolio GitHub folder
+# list of files in my portfolio GitHub folder

 - readme.md : this file with the list
 - README.md : Global presentation of the portfolio and the different projects